 That Mentality still Lives within Me Today

-Even as I now reside in sunny California and no longer have acres of land to manage, that mentality translated into backpacking, then camping, and then on to learning bushcraft and ancestral skills.
+Even though at the moment I now reside in the suburbs and no longer have acres of land to manage (for the moment), that mentality translated into backpacking, then camping, and then on to learning bushcraft and ancestral skills.
 It all has influenced my writing.

 I like feeling self-reliant.
 Knowing I have the skills and knowledge to cope with emergencies or natural disasters gives me a peace of mind.
 I may never need those skills—but it’s nice to have them, all the same.